rakaloo/simple-api/README.md

 Returns a greeting of 'Hello, Guest' or 'Hello, {name}' if a name has been posted.
 The name persists until it is deleted or overwritten.

 # Application Setup #
-Install requirements: \n
+Install requirements:

 `$ pip install -r requirements.txt`

-Start server: \n
+Start server:

 `$ FLASK_APP=app.py flask run`

-Ping server: \n
+Ping server:

 * GET request
 `$ curl http://127.0.0.1:5000/greeting/`
 * POST request